Japanese companies still leading in the industrial robotics

 “Because lately they don’t want to listen to the teacher.”
 This is Young Jae Kim of Yujin Robot, a Korean maker and distributor of educational robots for kindergartens.
 These singing, dancing robots loaded with a variety of educational contents including English pronunciation practice drills can retail for $3,000 and are already in use in up to 2,000 kindergartens in Korea.
 This is an impressive percentage of the approximately 10,000 such facilities in Korea.
 Kim adds, “When it’s said by the robot, the children listen.”

 Expectations for robotics in caregiving and physical rehabilitation is high.
-Robot suit or exoskeleton HAL (Hybrid Assistive Limb) developed by Tsukuba University graduate school professor Dr. Yoshiyuki Sankai is already in use at more than 120 hospitals and rehab centers in Japan.
+Robot suit or exoskeleton HAL (Hybrid Assistive Limb) developed by Tsukuba University graduate school professor Dr. Yoshiyuki Sankai, who founded Cyberdyne, is already in use at more than 120 hospitals and rehab centers in Japan.
 Takashi Nakajima, deputy director of Niigata Hospital, fitted patients suffering neuromuscular disease with HAL, and found that walking was improved and the deterioration of muscle tissue was suppressed.
 “The patients using HAL were the most surprised of anyone,” tells Nakajima, who says HAL gave patients the joy of being able to move about without anyone helping them.
 Akiko Kurosawa of the Rehabilitation Port Yokohama elder healthcare facility used HAL for patients suffering paralysis in the lower limbs, and reported of the three-month trial that HAL “helps patients relearn how to use their strength.
 Useful in practicing standing up.”

 By attaching the HAL suit to the body, physical function is extended and amplified, making it the “world’s first cyborg robot” in the proud words of Dr. Sankai.
 When a human initiates a muscle movement, a faint bioelectric signal leaks out onto the surface of the skin.
 HAL is able to pick up those signals and controls its internal motor so as to manipulate the wearer’s joints in a way that matches the movement of his muscles.
 The chief application for HAL at present has been in the areas of social services and healthcare to support care-giving and autonomous movement by persons with impaired physical function, but exploration of broader application is anticipated, including rescue support and support of heavy work undertaken for example while wearing steel protective covering to intercept radiation, in reaction to emergencies such as the Fukushima nuclear accident.